Jordangreen21/viya3-admin-reports/README.md

 # Tools
 ## Cleanup Utility
 This is a collection of jobs to enable a SAS Administrator to view all the content that has been created by the users in SAS Viya.
+1. Data Preparation
+2. Export Content
+3. Recycle Content
+4. View Content

 For more information, click the following link to go into the local repo.

 [Cleanup Utility](https://github.com/Jordangreen21/viya3-admin-reports/tree/main/Content_Cleanup)